 - Student Service Centres – These are the information centres of the college.
 The two Student Service Centres are located at the Notre Dame Campus and the Roblin Centre.

-- International Education Office (for visa students) – Students may have some uncertainty about living in a new country.
-The International Education Office offers a full range of services to help visa students during each phase of your study and your adjustment to the Canadian education system.
-The International Education Office is located at the Notre Dame Campus.
+- Centre for International Education and Global Partnerships (CIEGP) (for visa students) – Students may have some uncertainty about living in a new country.
+The Centre for International Education and Global Partnerships (CIEGP) offers a full range of services to help visa students during each phase of your study and your adjustment to the Canadian education system.
+The Centre for International Education and Global Partnerships (CIEGP) is located at the Notre Dame Campus.

 - Student Employment Services – Students and recent graduates can get help with job search strategies, resume and cover letter writing, interview preparation, employment application forms, and current labour market information.
 They can also find help looking for summer, part-time, full-time and temporary employment.

 - Athletics and Recreation Services – Many athletic and recreation services are available to the students of the Language Training Centre.
 With a student ID card, students can use the fitness centres at the Notre Dame Campus and the Roblin Centre.
 Students can also participate in fitness classes and intermural sports.

 - Student identification cards – This card identifies the students of Red River College so they can use the library and fitness facilities or receive discounts (for example, a discount on a bus pass).
 To get this photo ID card, students need to bring the following to the Student Service Centre at the Roblin Centre:

 - a regular photo ID (driver’s license, passport, etc.)

 - student number

 - Manitoba START: Helps immigrants who are settling in Winnipeg as permanent residents

 - Immigrant and Refugee Community Organization of Manitoba (IRCOM): Helps newcomer families to integrate into the community through affordable transitional housing, programs, and services